abinit/pseudo_dojo/pseudo_dojo/pseudos/ONCVPSP-PBE-PDv0.3/README.md

   * I-d.in: Include 4d in valence.
 Not recommended for GW

-  * I-spd-high: Include full (4s, 4p, 4d) shell in valence.
+  * I-spd-high.in: Include full (4s, 4p, 4d) shell in valence.
     Recommended version for GW and high accuracy calculations.
     TODO: Complete tests